 Millennials, those from 18 and 34, have a different idea of life than older generations.
 They have snubbed the 9-to-5 and working for one employer for a long time, for a life where their own lifestyle and wealth are intertwined.

-Lacking a long-term vision can be seen as only 24% of millennials in Australia owns a home.
-This is according to the HSBC report ‘Beyond the brick’, which surveyed 9,000 people between the ages of 19 and 36 in nine countries.
+Lacking a long-term vision can be seen as only 24% of millennials in Australia own a home.
+This is according to the HSBC report ‘Beyond the Brick’, which surveyed 9,000 people between the ages of 19 and 36 in nine countries.

 Yet, this group is investing in other forms of investments.